BrVerheijen/MarioKartAI/README.md

 # Mario Kart AI
 This project contains an integration for Super Mario Kart for the Snes to be used as a gym environment with gym retro.

 We have created a number of different reward shapings to experiment the capabilities of the AI.
-They AI trains for a specific circuit and does not learn the drive on other circuits.
+The AI trains for a specific circuit and does not learn to drive on other circuits.

 ## Requirements
 -Python version: 3.8.10